qiuxihuang/relativeLRs/README.md

 ```
 3_sample_size_cal.R
 ```
-R code used to calculate the minimum required sample size to achieve a certain level of relative precision on the relative positive and negative likelihood ratios by using proposed formulas and the numerical method, and present results in table.
+R code used to calculate the minimum required sample size to achieve a certain level of relative precision on the relative positive and negative likelihood ratios by using the proposed closed-formed formulas and the numerical method, and present results in table.
 The precision level can be specified at line 130, 134, 169, 170.
 Nominal level is set at 0.1.
 ```
 #### Version information